-Curis is a biotechnology company focused on the development and commercialization of innovative and effective drug candidates for the treatment of human cancers.
-The Company currently has two drug candidates in development:
+We are a biotechnology company focused on the development of first-in-class and innovative therapeutics for the treatment of cancer.

 The symbol included above the ‘i’ in Curis is known as a fermata.
 A fermata is used in written notes of musical pieces to indicate the prolongation of a note, a rest of indefinite duration, or the closing of a piece.